Vimeo • Product Design Lead • 2022

 UX / UI • Growth Design

-A data-driven growth experiment and business case designed to enhance net revenue retention by maximizing user value.
+A data-driven growth experiment and business case designed to enhance net revenue retention by optimising Vimeo’s first impression.

 Overview